Games-as-Research/Prose/process/Process.md

 # February 4th 2025

+## 9:45 PM

+Okay lets begin.
+I want to start and take prototype zero to a far enough state.
+As for the template Im using for repository, I'll change the home screen to the different prototypes.
+I have to first make a paper into an MD file.

+--- 10:09 PM MacOS wants to update now, fuckin A... brb
+--- 10:54 Back in action.

+Paper converted
+End of day

 ## 11:20 AM
 Okay.
 I've been processing this for about 2 months in my head and it is finally go time.
 I imagine this system as one base prototype that provides the core structure of an academic article, and then 4 other prototypes that use this base structure to build other interactions on top of it.